inclusive-design/idrc/src/posts/continuing-our-work-during-covid-19.md

 date: 2020-04-03
 author: Jutta Treviranus
 excerpt: We are fortunate that our team members are able to work from home during this pandemic.
 We want to extend our enormous gratitude to the front-line workers.
-readMoreLinkText: Read more about our work during COVID-19
 ---
 We are fortunate that our team members are able to work from home during this pandemic.
 We want to extend our enormous gratitude to the front-line workers.